h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 </p>

-A common CNN has two parts:
+A typical CNN has two parts:

-1. "**Convolutional base**, which is composed by a stack of convolutional and pooling layers.
-The main goal of the convolutional base is to generate features from the image"(Pedro Marcelino).
+1. A **Convilitonal Base** is structured by a stack of convolutional and pooling layers, and the goal of this stack is to generate features from the image (input).

-2. "**Classifier**, which is usually composed by fully connected layers.
-The main goal of the classifier is to classify the image based on the detected features.
-A fully connected layer is a layer whose neurons have full connections to all activation in the previous layer"(Pedro Marcelino).
+2. A **Classifier** is formed by fully connected layers.
+The Classifier's goal is to classify the image based on the detected features.

 The following image shows the architecture of a model based on CNNs.
-It is important to note that this illustration is a simplified version that fits this text's purposes (The illustration doesn't capture the complexity of the model's architecture.).
+It is important to note that this illustration is a simplified version that fits this text's purposes (the illustration doesn't capture the complexity of the model's architecture).

 <p align="center">